-Attendance during lectures is expected, though be aware that some lectures may be pre-recorded and posted online.
+Attendance during lectures is expected, though be aware that some lectures will be pre-recorded and posted online.
 There will be graded in-class activities and hands-on demonstrations that do not allow for make-ups.
 There may be additional participation activities that can be completed out-of-class.

-Exam:
+Exams:

-One exam will be given during the course.
-The exam will be cumulative and include all covered topics to that point.
-Bound notes (use of a binder, sturdy clip or staple is fine), physical books, bound printouts of e-books or other electronic resources, and non-communicating calculators will be allowed.
+Two exams will be given during the course.
+The first will focus on mechanisms and the second will focus on robot kinematics [details will be provided during the course].
+Bound notes (use of a binder, sturdy clip or staple is fine), physical books, bound print-outs of e-books or other electronic resources, and non-communicating calculators will be allowed.
 Laptops, tablets, cellphones, e-readers or any other similar electronic devices will not be permitted out during the exam.
 A make-up exam will only be given in extreme circumstances with valid documentation.
 The make-up exam may be slightly more difficult than that given at the regular time.